Aj-K-code/Aj-News/README.md

 4. Under "Source", select "GitHub Actions"

-5. Push any changes to trigger the deployment workflow
+5. The deployment workflow will automatically run and deploy your site

 6. Your site will be available at `https://<your-username>.github.io/<repository-name>/`

+Note: The first deployment may take a few minutes.
+After that, the site will automatically update whenever you push changes to the main branch.

 ## Automatic Daily Updates